moggieuk/Happy-Hare/doc/configuration.md

 				# to recover.
 Note that enabling this can mask problems with your MMU
 print_start_detection: 1	# Enabled for Happy Hare to automatically detect start and end of print and call
 				# _MMU_START_PRINT and _MMU_END_PRINT.
 Disable if you want to include in your own macros
+encoder_move_validation: 1	# 1 = Normally Encoder validates move distances are within given tolerence (slower but more safe)
+				# 0 = Validation is disabled for many moves (eliminates slight pause between moves but less safe)
 ```

 This section contains a list of overrides for macros that Happy Hare calls internally.
 Currently, there's the option to override the `PAUSE` macro and the `_MMU_FORM_TIP_STANDALONE` macro but other macros or arguments may be added in the future.